I beg to move,

 I acknowledge the great work of the community of organisations that advise my Department on family and parental conflict issues.
 I recognise the great breadth and depth of experience they have in this area.
 In seeking to draw on their valuable experience, on 23 January I met members of the Relationships Alliance—Relate, Marriage Care, OnePlusOne and Tavistock Relationships.
 We enjoyed a really productive and informative discussion about the challenges involved in addressing parental conflict, including in the most disadvantaged families, and the new national development of this important work.

 The Relationships Alliance is an important organisation that plays a key role in promoting the many benefits of healthy adult relationships, and our objectives are very closely aligned.
 Members of the alliance have been long-standing partners of the Department, both in their capacity as subject matter experts, and as contract-holders for our current and past delivery programmes.
 They have given their time and expertise to policy development, and I thank them for that support.
-In particular, they have supported our efforts to create a new program targeted at reducing parental conflict.
+In particular, they have supported our efforts to create a new programme targeted at reducing parental conflict.
 We will continue to engage with the Relationships Alliance, and a wide range of stakeholders, in the future.

 The Green Paper that we will bring forward shortly is a listening exercise as much as a tool to express our policy intentions.
 It will provide an excellent opportunity to hear from stakeholders to garner their views and expertise, and I look forward to exploring the outcomes in more depth.
 Disadvantaged children are a priority for Government support, and as such will also be a priority for our parental conflict contracts.